Mitsubishi Heavy shares drop after cyber attack

 Japan's Jiji news agency quoted Mitsubishi Heavy President Hideaki Ohmiya as saying on Tuesday that he expects limited damage from the cyber attack.

-Mitsubishi Heavy won 215 deals worth 260 billion yen (£2.16 billion) from Japan's Ministry of Defence in the year to last March, or nearly a quarter of the ministry's spending that year.
+Mitsubishi Heavy won 215 deals worth 260 billion yen ($3.4 billion) from Japan's Ministry of Defense in the year to last March, or nearly a quarter of the ministry's spending that year.

 Weapons included surface-to-air Patriot missiles and AIM-7 Sparrow air-to-air missiles.

-A Japanese defence white paper released last month urged vigilance against cyber attacks after a spate of high-profile online assaults this year that included Lockheed Martin (LMT.N) and other U.S. defence contractors.
+A Japanese defense white paper released last month urged vigilance against cyber attacks after a spate of high-profile online assaults this year that included Lockheed Martin (LMT.N) and other U.S. defense contractors.

 (Reporting by James Topham, Lisa Twaronite; Editing by Joseph Radford and Nathan Layne)